SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 > No. Please stop bothering people to do your homework for you.
 This isn&#39;t what Stack Overflow is for.

+> You have a good rep now, why do you continue to answer the <i>Low hanging fruit</i> questions for people who are too lazy to even try and attempt to do something for themselves

+> <b>WHICH CLASS DO YOU WANT TO REMOVE, YOU HAVE NOT SPECIFIED WHICH CLASS TO REMOVE IN THAT FUNCTION, GENIUS</b> - I don&#39;t need to follow pointless links to the developers site to ask <b>YOU</b> what <b>YOU</b> want to do, sparky

 > Your question looks as crap.
 You should improve your text formatting.
 Here is a quick tutorial for that.

 The [be-nice](http://stackoverflow.com/help/be-nice) policy states fairly clearly that "If you don't have time to say something politely, just leave it for someone who does".
 Furthermore, reading all of these Meta posts: